slangy — free slang courses

 "Ser un/a pagafantas" does not mean to be really into someone without saying it, to be hanging back without making a move, to be doing great with dates without trying.
 It specifically means "To be exploited to pay for everything without getting romantic return".

-🎯 Why Learn Romantic and Intimate Spanish
+🎯 Why Learn Spanish Insults and Conflict Language

 👤 Who This Course Is For